Phialophora gregata: Economic significance

-Brown Stem Rot of soybeans is a source of major crop loss.
-It is not uncommon for soybeans grown in management systems prone for brown stem rot to have yield losses between 10%, with a maximum potential loss of 30%.
+Brown stem rot of soybeans is a source of major crop loss.
+It is not uncommon for soybeans grown in management systems prone to brown stem rot to have yield losses between 10%, with a maximum potential loss of 30%.
 It has been listed as the 3rd most important disease to soybeans in Wisconsin.
 A recent study showed that nearly half the counties in Iowa, from 2006 and 2007, had brown stem rot of soybean.

 Management

-Brown Stem Rot can be easily managed using several techniques employed by the grower.
-Common techniques include crop rotation, tillage, selection and Soybean Cyst Nematode management.
+Brown stem rot can be easily managed using several techniques employed by the grower.
+Common techniques include crop rotation, tillage, selection and soybean cyst nematode management.
 There are currently no available seed treatments or fungicides to prevent or protect against BSR.